Jacqui Eyley - CEO

-Ann is the Community Support and Outreach Co-ordinator based in our Wellington office.
+Ann is the Health Promotions & Community Support Co-ordinator based in our Wellington office.
 She manages our SAY Go classes and health promotion workshops and is the person most likely to answer your phone call.
 She has worked at Age Concern Wellington for the past 8 years and has acquired a wide spread of knowledge – she will always give helpful advice, and if outside her area of expertise, will direct you to the appropriate person.

 In addition to working at Age Concern, Ann is on the Board of WellElder, a Counselling Service for older people, on Community Networks Wellington – a network of social services in Wellington, and is the Consumer Council Member for Capital and Coast DHB’s Primary Clinical Group.